rothsandro/eleventy-notes/Notes/Tags.md

 My note
 ```

-## Tags mapping
+## Tag mapping

-You can customize the visible label of a tag by adding a mapping in the [[Configuration file]].
+You can customize the visible label of a tag by adding a mapping in your `app.mjs`:

 ```js
 // /app.mjs